-- 11.1 We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues.
-The 'Raising Concerns at Work (Whistle-blowing Policy) for Schools' can be found in the Policy Folders situated outside the Principal's office.
+- 11.1 We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 11.2 All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues.
+The 'Raising Concerns at Work (Whistle-blowing Policy) for Schools' can be found in the Policy Folders situated outside the Executive Principal's office and is given to all staff during induction.